Managing the Projects’ System

-We have strived to keep things simple and flexible.
-This is why we have used the same much-applauded system of managing content and parallax sections using hierarchical projects.
-This logic is very similar to the one used for pages, being based on projects and child projects.
+We strive to keep things simple and flexible.
+This is why we used the same much-applauded system of managing content and parallax sections using hierarchical projects.
+This logic is very similar to the one used for pages, which means you can use projects and child projects to create the layout you desire.

-Like with pages, you can have as many successive Hero with parallax + Content blocks.
+You can have as many successive Hero with Parallax + Content blocks as you need.
 You can even skip any of the two like in these examples from our demo:

-As added extras in comparison with pages, projects can also have an optional archive image (that, if defined, will be used as thumbnail for the project in the portfolio archive pages – if not present we will use the first image from the hero area), and Project Fields (via our custom plugin PixFields).
+Projects can also have an optional archive image (that, if defined, will be used as the thumbnail for the project in the portfolio archive pages; if not, we will use the first image from the hero area), and Project Fields (via our custom plugin PixFields).

 Using Thumbnails Galleries

-We aimed to keep things simple and inline with the standard WordPress functionality.
-This is why we recommend you to take full advantage of WordPress’s gallery shortcode to insert thumbnail grids in your projects (with LightBox functionality magically added to them).
+We aimed to keep things simple and in line with the standard WordPress functionality.
+This is why we recommend you to take full advantage of WordPress’s gallery shortcode to insert thumbnail grids in your projects (with LightBox functionality added to them).

 For example, this demo project makes clever use of the power of the galleries.
 Let me explain how it is structured.